-Payable by all students both resident and non-resident in the e day and evening sessions: For 1 to 7 credit hours inclusive, per credit hour \$ 7.00 For 8 credit hours or more 56.00 An advance deposit of \$25.00 is required of all freshi who have been accepted for admission to the University.
+Payable by all students both resident and non-resident in the day and evening sessions:

+An advance deposit of \$10.00 is required of all freshmen and transfer students who have been accepted for admission to the University.
 This sum is credited on the maintenance fee at entrance and is not subject to refund.
 It cannot be transferred to another account but may be applied on a subsequent enrolment.